gelus/cssob/README.md

 <h2>installation</h2>

 Insert script after your CSS links.
-Script will compose an object constucted of all your defined rules.
+Script will compose a global object constucted of all your defined rules.

 <h2>Use:</h2>